lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/ts_2nd_order_diff.png" width="881" height="72" />
 </p>

-Often times, do the differencing till 2nd or 3rd is enough, if you still can't get a stationary output, then it means differencing is not a preferred method.
+Often times, do the differencing till 2nd or 3rd order is enough, if you still can't get a stationary output, then it means differencing is not a preferred method.

 Then what to do?
-Here comes another method, which is to check residuals' stationary, since it has removed trend and saesoanlity and it's supposed to be time independent.
+Here comes another method, which is to check residuals' stationary, since it has removed trend and seasoanlity and it's supposed to be time independent.
 If the residuals is stationary, in some applications, we can simply use residuals as the input of those statistical models.

-Let's look at the stationary analysis on the residuals came from the additive decomposition, it's differencing stationary but not trending stationary.
+Let's look at the stationary analysis on the additive decomposition residuals first. it appears to be differencing stationary but not trending stationary.
 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/add_res_stationary_test.png" width="1000" height="800" />
 </p>

 As mentioned before, our sales data is better for multiplicative decomposition.
-If we do tationary analysis on the multiplicative decomposition residuals, we will see it's both differencing stationary and trending stationary.
+Now let's do stationary analysis on the multiplicative decomposition residuals, and it appears to be both differencing stationary and trending stationary.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/mul_res_stationary_tests.png" width="1000" height="800" />